 I am a literary and cultural historian, interested in the contexts and conditions of literary production and reception.
-My current research integrates the cultural histories of literary authorship, political activism, and celebrity through the lens of life-writing scholarship.
+My current research focuses on, and integrates, the areas of literary authorship, celebrity and persona studies, life writing, and digital editing.

 more about me...